 As a general rule, we do not capitalize the compass directions.

-- The official nickname of West Virginia is the Mountain State because, as part of the Appalachian Mountain system, the state is full of hills and mountains.
+• The official nickname of West Virginia is the Mountain State.
+As part of the Appalachian Mountain system, it’s full of hills and mountains.

-- Did you know that the South Pole is much colder than the North Pole?
+• Did you know the South Pole is much colder than the North Pole?

 Or 2. when they refer to a specific region or stand for something other than the compass points:

-- We do write the West when we talk about the Western part of the world and non-communist countries in Europe.
+• We write the West when we talk about the Western part of the world and non-communist European countries.

-- We do write the North and the South when talking about the American Civil War because these are one of the names the warring parties had.
-We do write the Middle East, Eastern Europe, and the Far East – again, to refer to specific parts (regions) of the world.
+• We do write the North and the South when talking about the American Civil War because these are one of the names the warring parties had.

-A quick note.
 Such regions may be called differently in different languages.
-The reasons for this may be geographical or political, or a combination of both.
+The reasons for this may be geographical, political, or a combination of both.

 We use capital letters for continents, oceans, rivers, lakes, islands, and other geographical formations (mountains, deserts, volcanoes, etc.).